Read and write the test context #

 verify("output_voltage", sum(readings) / len(readings))

-The Limit object exposes low / high / nominal / units / comparator plus traceability fields — see Limit in the models reference for the full surface. get_limit returns None when no limit is defined for that name.
+The Limit object exposes low / high / nominal / unit / comparator plus traceability fields — see Limit in the models reference for the full surface. get_limit returns None when no limit is defined for that name.
 For applying a limit to a measurement, just pass limit=... to verify — the resolver runs there automatically.

 Iterate active fixture connections #